jaustinford/elise/files/docs/conventions.md

 #### _conventions_
 ---

- - all import statements are grouped together at the top with an empty line before and after the block
+ - **import statements** - all import statements are grouped together at the top with an empty line before and after the block
     ```
     #!/usr/bin/env bash